ScottEnman/python-battle-of-heros-game/README.md

 Welcome to the "Battle of the Hero's" game!
 This is a game where two players strategize and battle to see who the true hero is.
 The game supports different characters, each with unique abilities.

+## Game Flow

+NOTES:

+- **Currently the game only uses the health points value and is randomized.
+The strategic portion of this game is yet to be developed.**

+- **Flow**:
+    - Two players first enter their name.
+    - The game randomly selects who will play first.
+    - Each player selects thier character.
+    - Player 1 attacks and then player 2 attacks.
+    - This continues until one player loses all of their health points.
+    - The game ends with one player as the Victor!!

 ## Prerequisites

 - `Python` (3.x)